uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmm.rst

       Output buffer size in bytes.

    workspace
-      Workspace buffer or USM pointer, must be at least of size ``temp_buffer_size`` bytes.
-If it is a buffer, its lifetime is extended until the :ref:`spmm descriptor<onemkl_sparse_spmm_descr>` is released.
-If it is a USM pointer, it must not be free'd until ``spmm`` has completed.
+      | Workspace buffer or USM pointer, must be at least of size
-      The data must be accessible on the device and the address aligned on the size of the handles' data type.
+        ``temp_buffer_size`` bytes and the address aligned on the size of the handles' data type.
+      | If it is a buffer, its lifetime is extended until the :ref:`spmm
+        descriptor<onemkl_sparse_spmm_descr>` is released.
+The workspace cannot
+        be a sub-buffer.
+      | If it is a USM pointer, it must not be free'd until ``spmm`` has
+        completed.
+The data must be accessible on the device.

    dependencies
       List of events to depend on before starting asynchronous tasks that access